GreciaOsorio/samosa-clicker/README.md

 # How to View
 1. Download the Repo
-2. Enter the second samosa-clicker folder
+2. Enter the samosa-selector folder
 3. In Terminal type: npm install
 4. To start up the page in your browser, in Terminal type: npm run dev